mcsee/Software-Design-Articles/Articles/Productivity/10 More Simple Tips to Boost Your Productivity x2/readme.md

 # 18. Build Habits 🏃

-- Surgeon Maxwell Maltz found out [it takes about 21 days](https://jamesclear.com/new-habit) to create a new habit.
+- Surgeon Maxwell Maltz learned [it takes about 21 days](https://jamesclear.com/new-habit) to create a new habit.
 - It takes at least 21 days for an old mental image to dissolve and a new one to harden.
 - Creating (or removing) a habit is straightforward.
 - Repeat 21 days (streak).